Where does my food come from and how is it grown? This is a very important question that more and

 (1) What pesticides do you use?

-farm.
-Do they spray their crops with pesticides regularly, sometimes or never?
-If they do, ask which
+spray their crops with pesticides regularly, sometimes or never?
+If they do, ask which ones, what

-ones, what they are used for, how they use them, when they spray them.
-Almost all farms use some form of
+they are used for, how they use them, when they spray them.
+Almost all farms use some form of pesticide

-pesticide control even if it is rare.
-We have to remember that even organic pesticides are still pesticides
+control even if it is rare.
+We have to remember that even organic pesticides are still pesticides and need to

-and need to be used in moderation.
-It is important to realize that most organic farms do use as
+be used in moderation.
+It is important to realize that most organic farms do use as least

-least some organic pesticides which can be as harmfull as some synthetic pesticides.
+some organic pesticides which can be as harmful as some synthetic pesticides.

-inspections and many other strategies.
-We do not spray any of our vegetables directly with synthetic
+strong varieties and daily field inspections.
+We do not spray any of our crops

-chemicals and only use organic based pesticides that are 100% safe to humans and the
+directly with synthetic chemicals and only use organic based pesticides that are 100% safe to

-environment as a last resort.
-The majority of our crops are never sprayed with anything at all and
+humans and the environment as a last resort.
+The majority of our crops are never sprayed with anything at

 (2) How do you fertilize your soil?